Peter-TMK/PBlogger/README.md

 and anybody that calls this endpoint, should be able to read a blog created by them or other users.
 Requirements

-1. Users should have a first_name, last_name, email, password, (you can add other attributes you want to store about the user)
+- [x] 1.
+Users should have a first_name, last_name, email, password, (you can add other attributes you want to store about the user)
-2. A user should be able to sign up and sign in into the blog app
+- [x] 2.
+A user should be able to sign up and sign in into the blog app
 3. Use JWT as authentication strategy and expire the token after 1 hour
 4. A blog can be in two states; draft and published
 5. Logged in and not logged in users should be able to get a list of published blogs